 7.3.19 Conditions of eligibility – sale

-Section 7.3.29 explains what happens when this home is at a previous posting location and the member is posted back to that location.
+Section 7.3.29 explains what happens when this home is at a previous housing benefit location or family benefit location and the member returns to that location.

 Section 7.3.23 provides the time limits for the sale and purchase of a home.

 7.3.21 Members not eligible

 In the total workforce system, continuous full-time service may be described as service in Service category 6 or 7.
 A member who is in Service category 3, 4 or 5 and Service option C is also on continuous full-time service.